ShubhamsData/Hotel-Booking/README.md

 amount to increase their revenue as the cancellation is the highest in this month.
 - They can also increase the quality of their hotels and their services mainly in Portugal to reduce the cancellation rate.

+## I have also add an project report file do checkout that..